amadeok/Epdiy-Eink-PC-monitor/README.md

 #### Notes on development:
-- Framerate and draw time depend on settings, on how much screen has changed and speed of wifi,  with default settings full frame draw time including the wifi transfer can be between 100ms to 160ms (10 fps to 6.25 fps).
-This will be improved in the future.
+- Framerate and draw time depend on settings, on how much screen has changed and speed of wifi,  with default settings full frame draw time including the wifi transfer can be between 60ms to 160ms.
 - Ghosting can be a problem in particular when drawing white letters on black background.
 Is recommended to use black letters on white background.
 - It is necessary to have at least 1 real monitor plugged in to a port of the pc, and the application will mirror an area of that monitor, a dummy hdmi plug could be used to bypass this limitation.
+- Because the mss module does not capture the mouse cursor, it is added manually

 ------------
 #### Dependencies:
-This project requires a Epdiy controller board, to get one is necessary to order a pcb and solder the components.
+This project requires a Epdiy controller board, to get one is necessary to order a pcb from a pcb manufacturers and solder the components.
+Some pcb manufacturers also offer to solder them.
 For more info go: https://github.com/vroland/epdiy

 Required Python modules:
 ```bash